-Planning is monitored and lesson observations made by the PE Co-ordinator.
+Planning is monitored and lesson observations/drop-ins are made by the PE Co-ordinator.
 Class swaps provide an opportunity to check levels of attainment and progression throughout the school.
 Issues arising are discussed with staff individually and / or at staff meetings.
 The PE co-ordinator annually evaluates the subject as a whole and prepares a new development plan.